 Any leftover gluten-free dairy-free herbed Thanksgiving stuffing can be made into Stuffing Muffins.

 For more Gluten-Free Dairy-Free Thanksgiving recipes, check out this post.

-- 1 recipe Gluten-Free Dairy-Free Cornbread (~ 6 cups), broken into bite size pieces
+- 6 Cups Gluten-Free Dairy-Free Cornbread broken into bite size pieces

 - 2 tablespoons extra virgin olive oil